 - Special Exception Approval: Application submitted to the Planning Division.
 This approval is based on a detailed conceptual site plan.
 Generally, a DRC meeting is held to discuss the project comments and the BOA meeting schedule is determined at that time.

 - Site Plan Approval: Application submitted to the Development Review Division.
 Following approval of the Special Exception a final engineered site plan is required to be submitted to Development Review.
 View Site Plan Review information

 Planning Division will provide public notice to affected homeowners.

 - No less than ten (10) days before the Board of Adjustment meeting, the Planning Division staff will mail a letter of notification to abutting owners.

-- The Planning Division staff will also prepare an 11” x 17” public notice placard for posting on the subject property.
+- The Planning Division staff will also prepare a public notice placard for posting on the subject property.
 The applicant must post their property at least fifteen (15) days in advance of the Board of Adjustment meeting.

 - The applicant will pick up and post the placard in a conspicuous location on the property where it shall remain until final action has occurred on the request.
 Maintenance of the placard shall be the responsibility of the applicant.
 THE NOTICE OF PUBLIC HEARING IS MANDATORY; THE PROPERTY MUST BE POSTED.
 Failure to comply may result in a minimum delay of thirty (30) days with additional costs for advertising.

 - The applicant must return a notarized affidavit certifying the posting of the placard.
 This must be submitted to the Planning & Development Division prior to the Board of Adjustment meeting.